linkerd/linkerd/linkerd/docs/routers.md

 requeueBudget | see [retry budget](#retry-budget-parameters) | A [requeue budget](#retry-budget-parameters) for connection-level retries.
-failureAccrual | 5 consecutive failures | a [failure accrual policy](#failure-accrual) for all clients created by this router. requestAttemptTimeoutMs | no timeout | The timeout, in milliseconds, for each attempt (original or retry) of the request made by this client. forwardClientCert | false | Determines if client certificates are forwarded through the `x-forwarded-client-cert` header of a request.
+failureAccrual | 5 consecutive failures | a [failure accrual policy](#failure-accrual) for all clients created by this router. requestAttemptTimeoutMs | no timeout | The timeout, in milliseconds, for each attempt (original or retry) of the request made by this client.

 <aside class="notice">
 `forwardClientCert` makes Linkerd forward client certificates using the `x-forwarded-client-cert` header to let destination services make authorization decisions on the requests.